© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Circular brick kilns, W H Collier Brick and Tile Works, Church Lane is a scheduled monument protected by Historic England under reference 1020999.
 View the official record →

-The Circular brick kilns at W H Collier Brick and Tile Works on Church Lane in Essex form part of a nineteenth-century industrial complex devoted to the production of bricks and tiles.
+The W H Collier Brick and Tile Works on Church Lane is a site of industrial heritage representing the nineteenth and twentieth century brick and tile manufacturing industry in Essex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020999.

 Circular brick kilns, W H Collier Brick and Tile Works, Church Lane is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020999.